snipe/snipe-it/common-issues.md

 ## FatalErrorException.
 Syntax error, unexpected '[', expecting ')'

-This error occurs when you're using an older version of PHP and trying to run Snipe-IT.
-Per the PHP manual:

-As of PHP 5.4 you can also use the short array syntax, which replaces array() with [].
-PHP 5.4 is the minimum requirement in Snipe-IT, so you must upgrade your version of PHP to resolve this error.
+The version of PHP you're using is too old to run Snipe-IT, which [requires](requirements.html) PHP 5.4 or later.

-You should also delete the contents of the cached views in `app/storage/views` once you upgrade PHP, to resolve any cached issues.
+After upgrading PHP, you should also delete the contents of the cached views in `app/storage/views` once you upgrade PHP, to resolve any cached issues.

 -----